 How to Get Started

-Generous funding allows the Academy to support humanities students by providing stipends for unpaid internships, particularly in non-profit, government, and public service fields
+Generous funding allows the Academy to support humanities students by providing awards for unpaid internships, particularly in non-profit, government, and public service fields

 Step 1